mheap/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

 The advantage of WhatsApp is that the identifier of users on the platform is their mobile phone number.

-> **NOTE:** WhatsApp is in Limited Availability and Nexmo cannot guarantee you will receive a WhatsApp account.
+> **NOTE:** WhatsApp is in Limited Availability and Vonage cannot guarantee you will receive a WhatsApp account.

 ## Using existing WhatsApp Business Number